On a general many-dimensional excited random walk: Proof of the main results

 Indeed, by Proposition~\ref{piid} and Corollary~\ref{c2} we have that

-Then, standard arguments enable us to deduce part~$(i)$ of Theorem~\ref{t_rwre} from~(\ref{lim}).
-The proof of part~$(ii)$ of Theorem~\ref{t_rwre} follows the methods of e.g.~\cite{S00}, using Corollary~\ref{c2}, deducing that the covariance matrix of the limiting distribution is given by
+Then, standard arguments enable us to deduce part (i) of Theorem~\ref{trwre} from (\ref{lim}).
+The proof of part (ii) of Theorem~\ref{trwre} follows the methods, for example, of~\cite{S00}, using Corollary~\ref{c2}, deducing that the covariance matrix of the limiting distribution is given by